Gaunish/ABR_Video_Algo/Task2/README.md

 Based on the simulation result, please answer the following questions:

-1. Why the provided [CustomAbr.py](https://gitlab.oit.duke.edu/xz234/cs514ece558-lab/-/blob/main/Task2/CustomAbr.py) perform badly in $`oscillation`$?
+1. Why does the provided [CustomAbr.py](https://gitlab.oit.duke.edu/xz234/cs514ece558-lab/-/blob/main/Task2/CustomAbr.py) perform badly in $`oscillation`$?
 2. How does your CustomAbr.py solve this problem?

 **Rubric**: `(oscillation <=25) and (total played bitrate >= 451521)`